ZenithResearch/TechnicalAssessment2023/README.md

 -----
 # Task 2.
 (Obsidian Plugin)
 1. Use this obsidian vault: [ZenithResearch/ObsidianVault: Boilerplate of our vault. (github.com)](https://github.com/ZenithResearch/ObsidianVault)
 2. You can find a sample obsidian plugin here: [obsidianmd/obsidian-sample-plugin (github.com)](https://github.com/obsidianmd/obsidian-sample-plugin)
+	- Clone This then download the sample main.ts from our discord

 ### Deliverables: